aproxis/VideoCutter/README.md

 - **Missing files**: Check that all template files exist in the TEMPLATE directory
 - **Processing errors**: Verify input files are in supported formats (MP4, JPG)
 - **Audio sync issues**: Check that voiceover.mp3 exists in the INPUT folder
+- **Subtitle issues**: Verify SRT file format and placement in INPUT/subs directory
+- **Font issues**: Ensure custom fonts are in the fonts/ directory and in TTF or OTF format

 ### Logs